oneandwholly/water-walls/README.md

     [[0, 2], [2, 7], [7, 9]]  --(mapping)-->  [[1, 3, 2], [3, 8, 11], [8, 10, 1]]

     find the largest volume and return the array containing it.

+const findLargestPuddle = (heights) => {

+    // iterate over heights
+        // iterate to the left of the selected element
+        // iterate to the right of the selected element
+    // determine whether this is a wall that contains a puddle.

+    // iterate over selected walls
+        // caculate volume

+    // find the largest volume
+}

+Big-O
+O(n^2) because of two level deep iterations.

+Constraints
+a puddle should be contained between two walls

 */

 ```